epics-containers/usb-remote/docs/RASBERRYPI.md

 ## Install Raspberry Pi OS

-1. Install Raspberry Pi OS Lite version on your Raspberry Pi.
+1. Install Raspberry Pi OS Lite (although if you need to use Wifi, the Full version is much easier) on your Raspberry Pi.
    - Follow the official Raspberry Pi documentation for installation instructions. at https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager
 2. Create a user account and set up SSH access.
 3. Install packages and kernel modules: